julienisbet/swim-api/README.md

 | `npm run db:drop` | drops the database locally |
 | `npm run db:setup` | creates the database locally |
 | `npm run db:seed` | seeds the database locally |

+### Heroku Setup

+Add your Postgres add-on and set the environment variable `PGSSLMODE` to `require`.
+Then in your terminal run `npm run heroku:setup -- -a <name of your heroku app>` This should run the setup sql on your production postgres.